wp-plugins/smsify/readme.txt

 == Screenshots ==
 1. SMSify WordPress Admin menu
-2. Import contacts by dragging or selecting a csv file from you computer
+2. Import contacts by uploading a csv file from you computer
 3. A powerful contacts grid with pagination and advanced filtering options
 4. Quicksend SMS modal window allowing you to quickly locate a contact a send an SMS
 5. Modify contacts directly in the grid and hit save.